Instruction path length

 In computer performance, the instruction path length is the number of machine code instructions required to execute a section of a computer program.
 The total path length for the entire program could be deemed a measure of the algorithm's performance on a particular computer hardware.
-The path length of a simple conditional instruction would normally be considered as equal to 2, one instruction to perform the comparison and another to take a branch if the particular condition is satisfied.
 The length of time to execute each instruction is not normally considered in determining path length and so path length is merely an indication of relative performance rather than in any sense absolute.

 When executing a benchmark program, most of the instruction path length is typically inside the program's inner loop.

 Before the introduction of caches, the path length was an approximation of running time, but in modern CPUs with caches, it can be a much worse approximation, with some load instructions taking hundreds of cycles when the data is not in cache, or orders of magnitude faster when in cache (even the same instruction in another round in a loop).